“Motorcycle Safety Month” extends beyond May in sunny Southern California

-Increased motorcycle traffic means an increased risk for both riders and autos, especially during busy weekends when car and pedestrian traffic can create ample distractions.
+However, motorcycle traffic does increase in spring which means more chance for accidents, especially during busy weekends when car and pedestrian traffic can create plenty of distractions.

-Always give a motorcycle plenty of room when following, and because motorcycles can be more difficult to spot in oncoming traffic, pay extra attention when making a turn that crosses opposing lanes.
-Small accidents between two cars usually results in an insurance claim, where a collision with a motorcyclist can have much more serious implications.
+Always give a motorcycle plenty of room when following them.
+Motorcycles can be more difficult to spot in oncoming traffic so pay extra attention when making a turn that crosses opposing lanes.
+Small accidents between two cars usually results in an insurance claim, whereas a collision with a motorcyclist can have much more serious implications.

 Further Reading: